-Due to the increased proliferation of cells with GLP-2 treatments, there has been concern for the potential of these analogues to promote cancer.
-On myofibroblasts from colon cancer and the adjacent issue, Shawe-Taylor et al. investigated the effect of GLP-2 on these cells.
-GLP-2 stimulated proliferation, migration and invasion of the myofibroblasts.
-The response was greatest for the cancer-associated myofibroblasts than the adjacent tissue, this was inhibited by an IGF receptor inhibitor.
-Now, once again like the previous study and a common theme throughout lots of this work to follow, this was done on cancerous cells that are more prone to proliferation and are cells.
+Due to the increased proliferation of cells with GLP-2 treatments, there has been concern for the potential of these analogues to promote cancer.177 On myofibroblasts from colon cancer and the adjacent issue, Shawe-Taylor et al. investigated the effect of GLP-2 on these cells.213 GLP-2 stimulated proliferation, migration and invasion of the myofibroblasts.
+The response was greatest for the cancer-associated myofibroblasts than the adjacent tissue, this was inhibited by an IGF receptor inhibitor.213 Now, once again like the previous study and a common theme throughout lots of this work to follow, this was done on cancerous cells that are more prone to proliferation and are cells.
 This cell work isn't necessarily reflecting what would happen in vivo in normal cells.
-GLP-2 with a DPPIV inhibitor in human colon cancer cell lines lead to increased proliferation and increased migratory activity, the authors suggested this could promote existing intestinal tumours and potentially allow colon cancers to metastitize.
+GLP-2 with a DPPIV inhibitor in human colon cancer cell lines lead to increased proliferation and increased migratory activity, the authors suggested this could promote existing intestinal tumours and potentially allow colon cancers to metastitize.214 with no expression in colonic adenomas, suggesting that in contrary to some of the previous results in rodents, GLP-2 expression is not a factor in adenoma-cancer pathogenesis.216 This study used immunohistochemical staining for the receptor,216 while another study that looked at GLP-2R mRNA expression using RT-PCR found expression in ileal carcinoid tumors and colon adenocarcinomas but not autoradiography.215

-With the GLP-2R being present in many other tissues and the nervous system, there is GLP-2R mRNA expression in gastrointestinal stromal tumors.
-Now, this data is on mRNA, which does not necessarily mean that this mRNA will be translated into the protein and create a physiological change.
-Only 20% of human adenocarcinoma samples have GLP-2R expression, with no expression in colonic adenomas, suggesting that in contrary to some of the previous results in rodents, GLP-2 expression is not a factor in adenoma-cancer pathogenesis.
-This study used immunohistochemical staining for the receptor, while another study that looked at GLP-2R mRNA expression using RT-PCR found expression in ileal carcinoid tumors and colon adenocarcinomas but not autoradiography.
+With the GLP-2R being present in many other tissues and the nervous system, there is GLP-2R mRNA expression in gastrointestinal stromal tumors.215 Now, this data is on mRNA, which does not necessarily mean that this mRNA will be translated into the protein and create a physiological change.
+Only 20% of human adenocarcinoma samples have GLP-2R expression,

-GLP-2 activating Akt phosphorylation and signalling has been established, but has been determined to be not be strictly dependent on IGF-1R/IGF-1 signalling, while $\beta$ -catenin requires IGF-1.
-This has been determined by both RT-PCR along with western blot, which strengthens the results as western blot visualizes the protein, showing the mRNA was translated to the protein, but this was in rodents which are not always an indication of what would occur in other animal models or humans.
-This becomes of concern as Akt is a proto-oncogene that is overexpressed in many human cancers as the kinase is responsible for cell cycle progression, cell survival and cell proliferation.
+GLP-2 activating Akt phosphorylation and signalling has been established, but has been determined to be not be strictly dependent on IGF-1R/IGF-1 signalling, while β -catenin requires IGF-1.217 This has been determined by both RT-PCR along with western blot, which strengthens the results as western blot visualizes the protein, showing the mRNA was translated to the protein, but this was in rodents which are not always an indication of what would occur in other animal models or humans.
+This becomes of concern as Akt is a proto-oncogene that is overexpressed in many human cancers as the kinase is responsible for cell cycle progression, cell survival and cell proliferation.218

-One of the first studies to investigate the impact of GLP-2 on neoplasia in rodents, looked at mice treated with GLP-2 after treatment with methylating carcinogen 1,2dimethylhydrazine (DMH).
-While every animal developed colonic polyps, there was a significant increase in tumour load of mice treated with GLP-2.
-Conversely, in nude mice with GLP-2R positive human colon cancer cells, chronic GLP-2 treatment had no effect on the growth of the colon cancer cells, and mice disrupted for the GLP-2R gene had no change in the number or size of polyps.
-Due to this the authors concluded that GLP-2 did not impact intestinal tumor cell growth or survival.
+One of the first studies to investigate the impact of GLP-2 on neoplasia in rodents, looked at mice treated with GLP-2 after treatment with methylating carcinogen 1,2dimethylhydrazine (DMH).219 While every animal developed colonic polyps, there was a significant increase in tumour load of mice treated with GLP-2.219 Conversely, in nude mice with GLP-2R positive human colon cancer cells, chronic GLP-2 treatment had no effect on the growth of the colon cancer cells, and mice disrupted for the GLP-2R gene had no change in the number or size of polyps.220 Due to this the authors concluded that GLP-2 did not impact intestinal tumor cell growth or survival.220